rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryCloudNative.md

 # New-RscQueryCloudNative
 ## Subcommands
-### accountsforcloudtype
-Retrieves all the cloud accounts for the given cloud provider type.

-- There is a single argument of type CloudVendor.
-- Returns list of CloudNativeAccounts.
 ### checkarchivedsnapshotslocked
 Archived snapshot locking related details for a workload.
 If no snapshots IDs are passed, all the expired source snapshots and the source snapshots that have a unexpired archival copy will be checked.